erraja97/Autopsy/README.md

 ## Contributing

-This project is for personal use and is not publicly open for contibution
+This project is for personal use and is not publicly open for contribution

 ## License